-The importance of the otoscope was first recognised in the 1300s when Guy De Chauliac, a French doctor, fashioned one of the earliest otoscopes to examine the nose and ear cavities of his patients.
+The importance of the otoscope was first recognized in the 1300s when Guy De Chauliac, a French doctor, fashioned one of the earliest otoscopes to examine the nose and ear cavities of his patients.
 Over time, the otoscope developed into a sophisticated tool with magnifying lenses and lights to increase the clarity of vision.

 There are several types of otoscopes.
-The battery operated, pocket size otoscopes are indeed very handy but the wall mounted, power operated devices are very reliable for long hours of use.
+The battery-operated, pocket-size otoscopes are indeed very handy but the wall-mounted, power-operated devices are very reliable for long hours of use.
 The newer video otoscope is a smart use of technology.
 The output of the handheld otoscope is sent to a screen and can be recorded and amplified.
 The fact remains that the otoscope is one of the best diagnostic tools that a doctor uses to diagnose ailments and diseases of the ear.

-All Welch Allyn stethoscopes and otoscopes are now available at Smart Medical Buyer website.
+All Welch Allyn stethoscopes and otoscopes are now available at Smart Medical Buyer website